5/4/2021

 Chief Executive Officer

-space.
-Yeah, I mean, with all of us, we've already got two goals out there in the industrial world.
-I think that the sector where growth opportunity here looks like it's going to be pretty awesome for the next couple decades.
-So I think we all have metrics we're trying to hit on, clean water, and we all have these facilities around the world.
-So it's going to be a really nice opportunity.
-And by one of the reasons we would like to grow this business organically, and inorganically.
+Yeah, I mean, with all of us with our ESG goals out there in the industrial world, I mean, the sector where it grows opportunity here looks like it's going to be pretty awesome for the next couple of decades.
+So, I mean, we all have metrics we're trying to hit on clean water and we all have these facilities around the world that are It should be a really nice opportunity.
+And one of the reasons we would like to grow this business organically and inorganically.

 speaker